Jerimyp1996/Jerimyp1996.github.io/_posts/2018-12-14-weekly-reflection.md

 # 3) Reflection on Progress

  So far, this is what my flag looks like.
+It still needs 2 small triangles and 2 big traingles